mqttjs/MQTT.js/README.md

 Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 <a name="vnext"></a>
-## Discussion on the next major version of MQTT.js
+## Next major version of MQTT.js
-There are discussions happening on the future of MQTT.js and the next major version (vNext).
-We invite the community to provide their thoughts and feedback in [this GitHub discussion](https://github.com/mqttjs/MQTT.js/discussions/1324)
+There is work being done on the next generation of MQTT.js (vNext).
+We invite the community to provide their contributions [this repository](https://github.com/mqttjs/mqttjs-v5)

 <a name="notes"></a>
 ## Important notes for existing users